-LGST100 - ETHICS & SOCIAL RESP (Course Syllabus)
+LGST100 - Ethics and Social Responsibility (Course Syllabus)

 This course explores business responsibility from rival theoretical and managerial perspectives.
 Its focus includes theories of ethics and their application to case studies in business.
 Topics include moral issues in advertising and sales; hiring and promotion; financial management; corporate pollution; product safety; and decision-making across borders and cultures.